 In order to be reimbursed, you must complete your relocation travel within three months of your last day of tenure and submit a Travel Expense Report within 60 days of relocation.

 8.7.1 You will be reimbursed for return relocation costs if

-- You are a United States citizen returning to a permanent position of employment outside the United States after being on leave of absence and whose initial relocation expenses were reimbursed by the NRC
+- You are returning to a permanent position of employment outside the United States from which you were on leave during your Research Associateship award

 8.7.2 You should complete and submit a Travel Authorization form for your return relocation no later than eight weeks before your proposed travel date(s).
 Your return relocation Travel Authorization form should be signed by you, your Research Adviser, and your Laboratory Program Representative.

 8.7.3 The Travel Authorization form should be as specific as possible, making sure that you include the name of any spouse and/or the name(s) and age(s) of any dependent family member(s) traveling with you.
 Also, any unusual circumstances surrounding your relocation should be noted in the "Additional Comments" section.

 8.7.4 Once your Travel Authorization is approved, you may obtain direct-bill airline tickets from Omega World Travel.

 8.7.5 You are limited to the same amount of accompanied, excess, and/or unaccompanied baggage as for your initial relocation.